 Wait, did we just switch from dentistry to laundry advice?
-No? though you can expect some common themes here as we discuss about treating gum disease.
+No, we didn’t.
+But expect some common ideas as we discuss treating gum disease.

-So what do we do about that gum disease, pesky bacteria living in our pockets?
+So what do we do about those pesky, gum disease causing bacteria in our pockets?

-The same thing we?d do if we have bacteria in our jeans? pockets – clean them out!
-Scrape out the gunk.
-Powerwash if necessary.
-Disinfect.
-Lather on antibacterial anything.
-Isn?t that what we?d do if we have disgusting bacteria junk living in the pocket of our favorite jeans?
-That?s what we do in the mouth too, only using much tinier cleaning tools, more precision and no laundry detergent.
-This first cleaning process is called ?root planing and scaling?.
-Our hygienist uses her instruments to ?plane and scale the roots of teeth?, ie clean the bacteria out from under the gums so that the body?s own healing processes can go behind and restore a healthy balance.
+That’s what we do in the mouth too.
+We clean out the pockets using tinier cleaning tools, more precision and no laundry detergent.
+This first cleaning process is called root planing and scaling.
+Our hygienist uses her instruments to plane and scale the roots of teeth, ie clean the bacteria out from under the gums.
+This allows the body’s own healing processes to do their job and restore a healthy balance.

 If Root Planing and Scaling is so effective, why do you have a page about periodontal surgery services?

 So glad you asked!
 Lets stay with the jeans analogy for a minute.
 Imagine that the bacteria have eaten through the corner of the pocket and are now working their way down the pant leg.
-Now, of course, when it comes to jeans, we?d just turn them inside out and keep cleaning.
-We can?t turn your gums inside out to reach the depths of deep infection pockets.
-In order to clean pockets extending more than 6mm below the gums, periodontal surgery services is necessary to gain complete access and successfully remove bacteria from the deep pockets.
+Now, of course, when it comes to jeans, we’d clean the pockets and then simply turn the leg inside out and keep cleaning.
+But, we can’t turn your gums inside out to reach the depths of deep infection pockets.
+In order to clean pockets extending more than 6mm below the gums, periodontal surgery services are necessary.
+Surgery is the only way to successfully remove bacteria from deep pockets.

 Pocket Reduction Surgery: Evicting Bacteria Infection One Pocket at a Time

 After root planing and scaling, patients frequently see their pocket depths return to a healthy normal range.
-This means 2-3 mm readings with some 4 mm?s.
-However, even on a strict maintenance cleaning schedule, it is possible for the bacteria to succeed in deepening pockets here or there in the mouth.
+This means 2-3 mm readings with some 4 mm’s.
+However, even on a strict maintenance cleaning schedule, it is still possible for the bacteria to deepen pockets occasionally.
 When this happens, the teeth nearest the pocket are at high risk for being lost.
-To save the teeth, it?s necessary to get that pocket back to normal.
-Since we can?t turn the gums inside out, we have to open them surgically to clean and repair the area and the pocket.
+To save the teeth, it’s necessary to get that pocket back to normal.
+Since we can’t turn the gums inside out, we have to open them surgically to clean and repair the area and the pocket.